Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/07/generate-multiple-themes-from-the-same-less-file.md

     - LESS
 ---

 So you have a CSS theme written using LESS.
-A simple example would be like the example below… you’ve extracted your variables into a file named “variables.less” and you use an import to make those variables available to your main stylesheet.
-If you decide to change something important, you can do that in the variables file and you don’t need to touch your larger theme file – you just recompile.
+A simple example would be like the example below… you've extracted your variables into a file named "variables.less" and you use an import to make those variables available to your main stylesheet.
+If you decide to change something important, you can do that in the variables file and you don't need to touch your larger theme file - you just recompile.

-:::div{.inset}
+:::figure
 :img{src="/img/2016/07/less-typical.jpg" alt="LESS Example"}
 :::